Nitrokey/nitrokey-documentation/nitrowall-nw678/firmware-update.rst

 .. contents:: :local:

-1. We recommend updating OpenWrt via the preinstalled Attended Sysupgrade  `OpenWrt documentation <https://openwrt.org/docs/guide-user/installation/attended.sysupgrade>`_
+1. We recommend updating OpenWrt via the pre-installed Attended Sysupgrade  `OpenWrt documentation <https://openwrt.org/docs/guide-user/installation/attended.sysupgrade>`_

-2. To be able to use this service you need configure it to ignore the nitrowall package if installed before.
+2. To be able to use this service you need configure it to ignore the nitrowall package, if it has been installed before.

 3. Go to System -> Attended Sysupgrade -> Configuration and enable the Advanced Mode -> Save & Apply